Evaluation Results

 constraint functions.
 These values are typically derived from the

-evaluations performed across all realizations, often through a process like
+evaluations performed across realizations, often through aggregation.
+The

-averaging.
-The optimizer may handle multiple objectives and constraints.
+optimizer may handle multiple objectives and constraints.
+Multiple

-Multiple objectives are combined into a single weighted sum, which is stored
+objectives are combined into a single target objective stored in

-: The overall objective calculated as a weighted
+target_objective: The overall objective calculated as a weighted sum

-sum over the objectives.
-This is a single floating point values.
-It
+over the, possibly transformed, objectives.
+This is a single floating

 - Shape: \(()\)